RishabhSahuIIIT/NgramModelKeyboardAutopredict/README.md

 possible sequence of next characters are considered ,and probability of the corresponding word is computed ,until adding further characters results in very low probability.
 Then the top k words with highest computed probability are returned.
+# Files description
+The ngram.py implements the ngram model training, and userinterace.py implements a command line interface to auto predict words while typing content based on ngram model.

-Data collection: Number of letters typed, tab presses, average number of letters typed per word and average number of tab presses per word are calculated and displayed on the screen.
+# Analysis data display: Number of letters typed, tab presses, average number of letters typed
+per word and average number of tab presses per word are calculated and displayed on the screen.